table of Contents

 Throughout the twentieth century, international economists offered a variety of theories in an attempt to clarify why countries have variations in productivity, the issue that determines comparative advantage and therefore the pattern of international trade.

 First, countries will have a plus as a result of their richly endued with selected natural resources. for instance, countries with plentiful oil resources will typically turn out oil inexpensively.

 as a result of Kingdom of Saudi Arabia produces oil terribly cheaply, it holds a comparative advantage in oil, and it exports oil so as to finance its purchases of imports.

 Similarly, countries with giant forests typically square measure the most important exporters of wood, paper, and paper merchandise. the availability on the market for export additionally depends on domestic demand.

-Climate is Associate in Nursingother natural resources that has an export advantage.
-Thus, for instance, bananas square measure exported by Central Yankee countries—not Iceland or European nation.
+Climate is an Associate in Nursingother natural resources that has an export advantage.
+Thus, for instance, bananas square measure exported by Central Yankee countries—not Iceland or European nations.

 Factor endowments: the Heckscher-Ohlin theory